stringsync/musicxml/README.md

 }
 ```

 It is very cumbersome to manually validate which choice is being used.
-Also, the lack of overlap of some choices can make it difficult to use with TypeScript. **Classes that contain choices nested in its <ins>contents</ins> will have static [type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) corresponding to those choices.**
+Also, the lack of overlap of some choices can make it difficult to use with TypeScript.
+The `asserts` export will have [type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) corresponding to those choices.

 For example, to work with an `elements.Note` value: